smcantab/chen3201_recitations/README.md

-# chen3201_recitations
+# CHEN3201 Recitations examples

-Scripts from UMN CHEN3201 recitations
+In this reporsitory you can find scripts from then UMN CHEN3201 recitations.